Configure LDAP directories

 is reserved for LDAP connections, while port

 is reserved for LDAPS connections.
 For example, the following are valid LDAP directory URLs:

 Cache Timeout: Specifies the timeout for cached LDAP connections.
 Any cached connection that is not used in this time period is discarded.
 Defaults to 300000 milliseconds (5 minutes).
-A cache timeout of 0 means that the LDAP connection is cached indefinitely and never times out.
+The minimum allowed value for cache timeout is 2000 millisecodes, any value less than this takes the default value.

 Cache Size: Specifies the number of cached LDAP connections.
 Defaults to 8 connections.
 The minimum allowed value for cache size is 1 connection, any value less than this takes the default value.

 If the configured LDAP directory requires clients to authenticate to it, you must select the appropriate authentication method in the Authentication Type field.
 When the API Gateway connects to the LDAP directory, it is authenticated using the selected method.
 Choose one of the following authentication methods: